SimpliField/angular-sql-storage/README.md

 **Returns:** `Database Instance`

 ###deleteDatas
-Drop all tables of database.
+Drop all tables (of the database).

 ###execute
 Helpers to execute sql queries.<br/>